edHelper.com

 1 Do you know anyone with diabetes?
 Have you ever seen someone checking his blood sugar or giving himself an insulin shot?
 Have you ever wondered why?

 3 Think back to what you know about your digestive and circulatory systems.
 When you eat, your body breaks down the nutrients in food in order for your cells to have energy.
-With carbohydrates, the food is specifically broken down to glucose to be used by the cells for energy.
+With carbohydrates, the food is broken down to glucose to be used by the cells for energy.

 Paragraphs 6 to 12: